danielmacielbenicio/danielmacielbenicio/README.md

 ###

-<p align="left">Sup yo!
+<p align="center">Sup yo!
 My name is Daniel and i live in São Paulo, Brazil.
 I like to code, design and experience new languages.</p>

 ###